-HOUR MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY 9:00-13:00 Introduction to the key concepts of urban risk and resilience Screening of "The Change" movie and discussion "How to build the resilience of your city?" - Presentation of the 5 pillars of urban resilience "How to build the resilience of your city?" - Presentation of the 5 pillars of urban resilience (cont.)
-Participatory mapping at the city level exercise: environmental and risk mapping Municipal Focal Points training for Activity 1 (municipal self- assessment) and Activity 2 (participatory planning at the neighbourhood level) of Phase 2 12.00.14.00 13:00-14:00 LUNCH LUNCH LUNCH LUNCH LUNCH
+HOUR MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY 9:00-13:00 Introduction to the key concepts of urban risk and resilience Screening of "The Change" movie and discussion the key concepts the resilience the resilienc of urban risk and of your city?" - of your city? resilience Presentation of Presentation the 5 pillars of the 5 pillars of Screening of "The urban resilience urban resilie Change" movie (cont.)
+Participatory mapping at the city level exercise: environmental and risk mapping Municipal Focal Points training for Activity 1 (municipal self- assessment) and Activity 2 (participatory planning at the neighbourhood level) of Phase 2 13:00-14:00 LUNCH LUNCH LUNCH LUNCH LUNCH